UK will leave customs union, No 10 insists

 On Sunday Eurosceptic Tory Bernard Jenkin accused the government of being "vague" and "divided", saying Chancellor Philip Hammond was not sticking to the approach put forward by the prime minister.

-Home Secretary Amber Rudd - who was a leading figure in the Remain campaign - played down the divisions in the Cabinet, telling the BBC's Andrew Marr Show on Sunday: "I have a surprise for the Brexiteers, which is the committee that meets in order to help make these decisions is more united than they think."
+Home Secretary Amber Rudd - who was a leading figure in the Remain campaign - played down the divisions in the cabinet, telling the BBC's Andrew Marr Show on Sunday: "I have a surprise for the Brexiteers, which is the committee that meets in order to help make these decisions is more united than they think."

 Ms Rudd said they agreed on the need for "frictionless trade", the ability to strike international trade deals and to avoid a hard border in Ireland, hitting back at those who question whether such a deal can be secured.

+"We want to have a bespoke agreement," she said.
 "Now we're not going to surrender before we have that battle."

-She said Mrs May had an "open mind" on how customs will be managed after Brexit.
+She said Mrs May - who will chair a meeting of the 10-strong Brexit cabinet sub-committee on Wednesday and Thursday - had an "open mind" on how customs will be managed after Brexit.

 Quizzed on what the model might look like, she said she was "not intimidated at all" by critics' warnings about customs unions membership.